FarFromLittle/Questline/ReadMe.md

 Be aware that you can only set a callback once per context (global or local).
 Setting it again will overwrite the previous behavior.

 As a side note, the module itself *does not* use these callbacks and are reserved for your customization.

-> Take note that the examples use a colon `:` to define the method, which means *self* is implied.
-However, when calling the global callback, a period `.` is used and *self* is passed along with the player.

 Saving Player Data
 ------------------